absmach/magistrala-docs/CONTRIBUTING.md

-# Contributing to Mainflux
+# Contributing to Magistrala

-The following is a set of guidelines to contribute to Mainflux and its libraries, which are hosted on the [Mainflux Organization](https://github.com/mainflux) on GitHub.
+The following is a set of guidelines to contribute to Magistrala and its libraries, which are hosted on the [Magistrala Organization](https://github.com/mainflux) on GitHub.

 This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to